2 Simple Real Estate Contracts —Investor Friendly & Free :)

 Like what you saw?

 Well, there you have it.
-And hopefully now you have a good grasp of how and when to use these, and a little insight into what’s important.
+And hopefully now you have a solid grasp of how and when to use these, and a little insight into what’s important.

-Just remember: Make sure your local attorney—a local one who knows the specific legal stuff for your state—reviews and approves them before you go start raising a ruckus with them yourself.
+Just remember: Make sure your local attorney—a local one who knows the specific legal stuff for your area—reviews and approves them before you go start raising a ruckus with them yourself.

 Swipe & deploy...